 Most of the time the only way to find out that something doesn't work is to do the spadework in the first place.

-More often than not though it isn't the idea that is no good.
+More often than not though it isn't the idea that is wrong.
 It is the direction that it is heading in and simple tweaks can make it work properly.
 But you have to be in it to win it.

-Being focused on a single project combined with consistent application over a sustained period of time is the way to get results.
+Being focused on a single project combined with a consistent application over a sustained period is the way to get results.

 And that means adding two or three posts every week, for several years, for years to come.